vmware-archive/nsx-ci-pipeline/README.md

 ## and avoid populating it (if true) as Bosh would use security groups to associate pool with job members
 nsx_edge_gen_bosh_nsx_enabled: true # REQUIRED -> true for PCF 1.11+, false for PCF 1.10 or older

+# Set to true (default) if ssl should be terminated by LBR
+# and only unencrypted traffic forwarded to GoRouter
+# Set to false if encypted traffic should be forwarded as pass-through by LBR
+# and ssl needs to be terminated only at GoRouter
+esg_go_router_ssl_term_1: true

 esg_size: compact # valid values (compact|large|xlarge|quadlarge)
 esg_ospf_password_1: P1v0t4l
 esg_cli_username_1: admin